London Phone Booth

 1. DO NOT TELL ANYONE ABOUT YOUR PLANS (AT FIRST)

 Though they mean well, those closest to us can be the most effective Debbie Downers.
-In order to avoid feeding into their fears and concerns, book your accommodations first!
+To avoid feeding into their fears and concerns, book your accommodations first!
 Tell them about your plans after you have secured your flight tickets.
 If they ask you whom you are going with, tell them you are going with three close friends (Me, Myself & I).
-Once you have booked your flight, proceed to tell everyone who will listen!
-To my surprise, I got some amazingly helpful tips once I told people about my travels.
+Once you have booked your flight, tell everyone who will listen!
+Surprisingly, I got some amazingly helpful tips once I told people about my travels.
 For example, hostelworld.com is a great place to research hostel accommodations.
-I personally recommend the hostel chain Wombats Hostels.
-I also learned that Sandemans gives great walking tours for free!
+I recommend the hostel chain Wombats Hostels.
+I also learned that Sandemans gives excellent walking tours for free!
 This served as the perfect way to familiarize myself with London.

 2. PACK AT LEAST A WEEK IN ADVANCE

-As you travel, you really want to carry the essentials.
+As you travel, you want to carry the essentials.
 I found out during my travels that I had less of what I did need and more of what I did not.
-Had I packed sooner I probably would have noticed this a little sooner.
+I probably would have noticed this a little sooner had I packed sooner.

 3. IT’S BETTER TO GO TO SLEEP EARLY THAN TO STAY UP LATE

-While in London, I was certain that there would be a thriving nightlife (even on Mondays) every single night of my stay.
-Well I was wrong!
-I learned quickly that most of my adventures would occur during business hours and ditched the late nights to ensure I did not miss the different events bound to take place in the A.M.
+While in London, I was sure there would be a thriving nightlife (even on Mondays) every night of my stay.
+Well, I was wrong!
+I learned quickly that most of my adventures would occur during business hours and ditched the late nights to ensure I did not miss the events bound to take place in the A.M.

 4. PLAN, PLAN, PLAN AGAIN, THEN THROW YOUR PLANS TO THE WIND